HOPE VETERINARY ONCOLOGY SERVICES IS PROUD TO BE AN INDEPENDENT PRACTICE.

 HVOS donates 1% of annual revenue to The Molly Moo Foundation.
 Click here to learn more.

-Veterinary health care workers include veterinarians, veterinary technicians, veterinary assistants, and veterinary client care service representatives.
-Many of you may not know that the rate of anxiety, depression, and suicide are alarmingly higher for veterinary healthcare workers than they are for other Americans.
-According to the CDC“ female veterinarians were 3.5 times as likely, and male veterinarians were 2.1 times as likely, to die from suicide compared to the general population.
+Veterinary health care workers, including veterinarians, veterinary technicians, veterinary assistants, and veterinary client care service representatives.
+Many of you may not know that the rates of anxiety, depression, and suicide are alarmingly higher for veterinary healthcare workers than they are for other Americans.
+According to the CDC, “ female veterinarians were 3.5 times as likely, and male veterinarians were 2.1 times as likely, to die from suicide compared to the general population.
 Seventy-five percent of the veterinarians who died by suicide worked in a small animal practice.”

 According to an AVMA study, 1 in 6 veterinarians have considered suicide since graduation, and 6.8% of male veterinarians and 10.9% of female veterinarians have severe psychological distress, compared with 3.5% of adult men and 4.4% of adult women who do not work in the veterinary community.
 The study also showed that 24.5% of male and 36.7% of female veterinarians had experienced depressive episodes since graduation, approximately 1.5 times the prevalence in US adults.